We Specialize in Puppy Training & Puppy Socialization

 Woofingham Palace Puppy Program

-Puppy Playcare is held every Wednesday and Friday morning from 8.30am – 11.30am.
-We have a maximum of 10 puppies in each session.
+Junior Puppy Socialization is held every Wednesday and Friday morning from 8.30am – 11.30am.
+This is for puppies aged 8 -12 weeks.
+We have a maximum of 12 puppies in each session.
 You leave them with us and then pick them up 3 hours later.
-This is an excellent opportunity to prevent separation anxiety ever becoming an issue, teaching them how to play with puppies of all different sizes and personalities and to become confident in their own environment without you having to be there to hold their paw.
-The Puppy Playcare is held in a completely separate yard to the adult Daycare.
-We have toys, pools, a sand box and ball pit to stimulate your puppies senses and also to teach them to share and help prevent resource guarding in the future.
+This is an excellent opportunity to prevent separation anxiety ever becoming an issue, teaching them how to play with puppies of the same age, but different sizes and personalities and to become confident in their own environment without you having to be there to hold their paw.
+The Puppy Socialization is held in a completely separate yard to the adult Daycare.
+We have toys, pools, a large wooden climbing structure and ball pits to stimulate your puppies senses and also to teach them to share and help prevent resource guarding in the future.
 Please call in advance to reserve your place.

 THE BIGGEST KILLER OF DOGS IN THE USA, THREE YEARS AND YOUNGER IS NOT DISEASES, BUT EUTHANIZATION IN SHELTERS.